-Mastering is taking the mixed single audio file, that is the song, and ensuring it translates well to all mediums.
+Mastering is taking the mixed single audio file and ensuring it translates well to all mediums, is at industry loudness, and adds sonic quality.
 Having a song that sounds great on car speakers, ear buds, or a home theatre system is the end goal of mastering.
-Using similar tools to mixing, EQs and compressors, mastering provides clarity, punch, depth, and volume to a song.
+Using similar tools to mixing, EQs and compressors, mastering provides added clarity, punch, depth, and volume to a song.
 In addition, a mastered song will have all the individual elements of a song glued together making sure the end result feels like a finished track, rather than a work in progress.
 Whether it be radio play, iTunes, or Spotify streaming, a mastered track is ready for distribution.

 What is stem Mastering?

 Stem mastering takes place after mixing and is usually considered an optional step, before mastering, in the music production process.
-While mastering deals with a single audio file, that is the song, and mixing with each individual instrument track, stem mastering takes groups of instrument tracks and processes them, primarily, with EQ and compression.
-Once each stem is processed on their own the stems are then processed together in order to glue, and unify, the stems.
+While mastering deals with a single audio file, stem mastering processes groups of instrument tracks called stems.
+This is done primarily with EQ and compression.
+Once each stem is processed on their own the stems are then processed together in order to glue, and unify, them.
 Stem mastering usually has between 4-6 tracks to work with.
-The tracks (stems) used in the example below include: Kick + Snare Stem, Percussion Stem, Melody Stem, Bass Stem, and Effects Stem.
+Examples of stems could include vocal stem, percussion stem, kick and snare stem, bass stem, and instrument stem.

 What is Mixing?

-Mixing is taking the individual recorded tracks of a song and massaging them into place to create more depth, space, punch, and clarity for a given song.
+Mixing is taking the individual recorded tracks of a song and massaging them into place to create more depth, space, punch, and clarity.
 Each track within the song is processed separately to give each element its own space.
-This is accomplished by using a combination of plug-in software, and in some cases analog hardware, EQs, compressors, reverbs, delays, choruses, flangers, and many more effects.
+This is accomplished by using a combination of plug-in software, and analog hardware, EQs, compressors, reverbs, delays, choruses, flangers, and many more effects.
 The end result of mixing is a track that sounds clear, pleases the ear, and is ready for mastering.